devanshdalal/high-performant-db-stress/README.md

 ## Cassandra-store-stress

 Variation of Bandwidth in MB/s with key-value batch size in Bytes.
+Client concurency is 1.

 | #                          	| 614     	| 1024    	| 3072    	| 15360    	| 32768   	| 65536   	|
 |----------------------------	|---------	|---------	|---------	|----------	|---------	|---------	|